RMI-PACTA/practices/maintainer.md

 Below are some of our heuristics for what it means to be a maintainer of a repository.
 These are not necessarily exhaustive, but should give an idea of the expectations of a maintainer.

 ## Communication
 Maintainers are responsible for clear communication regarding the state of the repository and its intended use, including any expected changes in usage.
-When possible, this may include clear documentation of its API.
+This includes clear documentation of its interface (see Documentation, below).

 ## Updates and Fixes
 They must update and fix the repository in a timely manner, which involves bug fixes, reviewing issues, and updating workflows/actions.